firesim/firesim/docs/index.rst

 Message: May 20, 2018: THIS IS A STAGING PRE-RELEASE so that we can test that everything is working as intended, not intended for public usage yet.
 Notably, private submodules are NOT opened yet.
+We will make an official announement on May 21st 2018 when everything is ready-to-go.
 ------------------------------------------------------------------------------